 Remember how I said, in the introduction to this oil pastel buyer’s guide, that some student grade pastels can be even better than so-called professional quality paints?

-Ok, to be fair these are not actually referred to as “student” or “academic” oil pastels, and in fact the word “Gallery” in their name may make us think they are meant to compete with much more expensive professional and fine art oil pastels.
+Ok, to be fair these are not actually referred to as “student” or “academic” oil pastels, and in fact the word “gallery” in their name may make us think they are meant to compete with much more expensive professional and fine art oil pastels.

 And they do!
-Really, compared to so many even well known and beloved “artist level” oil pastels, these Mungyo Gallery pastels have superior consistency – rich, smooth and creamy and very mixable and workable – and stunning colors – deeply saturated, consistently vivid and full of light.
+Really, compared to so many even well known and beloved “artist level” oil pastels, these Mungyo Gallery soft oil pastels have superior consistency – rich, smooth and creamy and very mixable and workable – and stunning colors – deeply saturated, consistently vivid and full of light.

 In fact, the only thing that makes me think of these as student level oil pastels is the price, which is almost ridiculously low, and makes the Mungyo oil pastels an ideal choice for any art student or beginner, not to mention any more advanced fine artists on a budget.